 - Department of Mining & Geological Engineering

-The Center is actively engaged with faculty and researchers at the Lowell Institute for Mineral Resources, including the Geotechnical Center for Excellence and the International Safety, Health, and Risk Center of Excellence.
+The Center is actively engaged with faculty and researchers at the Lowell Institute for Mineral Resources, including the Geotechnical Center for Excellence and the Mining Safety Center of Excellence.
 These centers provide invaluable technical expertise on training materials, and they assist us in expanding the reach of our industry training partnerships.
 The San Xavier Mining Laboratory, as the only student-run multi-level mining facility in the U.S., provides a venue for surface and underground training courses as well as a testbed for piloting new training resources and instructional technologies.
-The Safety and Health Technical Advisory Committee (TAC), through its deep industry connections, has long been an indispensable resource to keep the Center at the forefront of current safety needs, trends, and hot topics within the mining industry.

 The Center also collaborates with other Universities within academia, sharing technical expertise and providing program resources for miner health and safety.
 Our current partners include the Colorado School of Mines and the South Dakota School of Mines and Technology.
 If your academic department is interested in collaborating with us on a training research initiative, please contact us.